Admissibility and rectification of colored symmetric operads: Rectification of algebras over operads

 \section{Rectification of algebras over operads}

-In this section we use the model structures on modules and algebras over colored operads constructed in the previous section to prove a general operadic rectification result.
+In this section, we use the model structures on modules and algebras over colored operads constructed in the previous section to prove a general operadic rectification result.
 Rectification theorems address the following question: given a weak equivalence $P\to Q$ of admissible (symmetric) operads, when are their model categories of algebras Quillen equivalent?

 An early rectification for symmetric operads is due to Hinich \cite{Hinich:Homological} in the category $\Ch(\Mod_R)$, where $R$ is a commutative ring containing $\Q$.
-In a similar vein, Harper~\cite[Theorem~1.4]{Harper:Monoidal} showed rectification under the assumption that every symmetric sequence is projectively cofibrant.
+In the same vein, Harper~\cite[Theorem~1.4]{Harper:Monoidal} showed rectification under the assumption that every symmetric sequence is projectively cofibrant.
 Lurie \cite[Theorem~4.5.4.7]{Lurie:HA} showed rectification of $\Ei$-algebras to commutative algebras (using the language of $\infty$-operads).
 All three results have in common that the model category is required to be freely powered \cite[Definition~4.5.4.2]{Lurie:HA}.

 Another class of rectification results applies to symmetric spectra with values in some model category~$\C$.
 For individual model categories, such as $\C = \Top$, $\C = \sSet$ and motivic spaces, rectification is due to Elmendorf and Mandell~\cite[Theorem~1.3]{ElmendorfMandell:Rings}, Harper~\cite[Theorem~1.4]{Harper:Symmetric}, and Hornbostel~\cite{Hornbostel:Preorientations}, respectively.
 For spectra in an abstract model category $\C$, Gorchinskiy and Guletski\u\i~\cite[Theorem~11]{GorchinskiyGuletskii:Positive} have shown an important special case of symmetric flatness.
-We show in \csp{\refth{stable.R}} that the stable positive model structure on symmetric spectra in (essentially) any model category $\C$ is symmetric flat and give several applications of this fact.
+We show in \csp{\refsect{symmetricity.2}} that the stable positive model structure on symmetric spectra in (essentially) any model category $\C$ is symmetric flat and give several applications of this fact.

 For nonsymmetric operads, Muro \cite[Theorem~1.3]{Muro:Homotopy} has shown a rectification result for a weak equivalence between levelwise cofibrant operads, under similar assumptions to the ones of \refth{rect.colored.operad}.